 - North Carolina Bar Association

 - Co-authored with Charles M. “Casey” Viser an article entitled “The Need for Speed: New Rule 702(i) of the North Carolina Rules of Evidence,” which was published in the February 2007 edition of The True Bill, the newsletter of the North Carolina Bar Association’s Criminal Justice Section.

 - Named to the “North Carolina Super Lawyers” 2013-2017 edition – Appellate

-- Named to the 2016 edition of “The Best Lawyers in America” by Best Lawyers® – Appellate Practice
+- Named to the 2016 and 2018 edition of “The Best Lawyers in America” by Best Lawyers® – Appellate Practice